 Stone drilling masonry drill bits don’t have a sharp point angle.
 Because of the percussion, it has dulled.
 That is not a huge problem in stone drilling.

-Most masonry drill bits for stones have coated with different materials such as titanium, carbon, tungsten, etc. The reason for these coatings are reduced friction, reduce overheating and increasing durability.
+Most masonry drill bits for stones are coated with different materials such as titanium, carbon, tungsten, etc. The reason for these coatings are reduced friction, reduced overheating and increased durability.

 When you work, you should wear personal protection equipment (PPE).
-These are essential for body safety as well as surround you are working.
-Hence you should wear these things before drilling stones.
+These are essential for body safety as well as the surroundings in which you are working.
+Hence, you should wear these things before using drilling stones.

 When drilling on stone, it’s important to create a pilot hole first so that you can ensure that your drill bit doesn’t slip or wander off track.

-Step 05 – Start with Lower RPM and Proper BPM
+4. Start with Lower RPM and Higher BPM

-When you drill into stones, you should use a lower RPM at the beginning.
+When you drill into stones, you should know these things about stone drilling.
+You should use a lower RPM at the beginning.
 In the beginning, you can start at 100 RPM or less until the cutting edge penetrates a little bit inside the material.
 Then you can increase the RPM gradually.

 When you drill with a higher RPM, the drill bit will slip on the surface.
 Hence it will not drill the exact point you need.
 If there is a pilot hole, you can place the drill bit on the exact place and start drilling confidently.